“My Formula for Personal Change”

 Poor Memory, Time Management

 My coach’s comments made me realize that my ADHD brain (or computer) is different from that of most people.
 Mine thrives on creative, surprising, fun-loving programs.
 But its habit-forming function needs upgraded software.
 For other people, a task becomes a habit after doing it two or three times.
-It takes ADDers 20 or 30 times to accomplish the same thing.
+It takes people with ADHD 20 or 30 times to accomplish the same thing.

 I decided to apply this insight to organizing the bedroom.
 I made a list of the things I should do each morning before leaving for the day, and taped it to the top of my dresser.
 It included all the things I might forget to take with me, as well as some things my wife had been asking me to do for years — everything from removing papers from the floor to turning off the light and raising the shades halfway, the way she likes it.
 I didn’t tell Dolores about it.
 I hoped she’d notice.